KimtaiKogoKevin/yolo/explanation.md

 The [client image](https://hub.docker.com/repository/docker/kimutaikk/client_image_yolo)  and the [backend image](https://hub.docker.com/repository/docker/kimutaikk/backend_image_yolo), which both use node:12-alpine had a size of 270MB and 119 MB respectively, bringing the total image size of these two images to 389MB.

 ###### Docker file  directives used for the client Image and backend Image
-**FROM node:12-alpine as builder** _this line specifies the image we are using to build the docker file, the from statement has an alias named builder, which allows me to copy the directory from this build stage and pass it to the other build stage which is documented below_
+**FROM node:12-alpine as builder** _this line specifies the base image we are using to build the docker file, the from statement has an alias named builder, which allows me to copy the directory from this build stage and pass it to the other build stage which is documented below_

 **WORKDIR /app**  _this directive sets the working directory of the container to be app_